pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection delete [COMMAND-OPTIONS] NAME

-      Delete a named WBEM connection.
+      Delete a persistent WBEM connection.

       Delete connection information from the persistent store for the connection defined by NAME.
 The NAME argument is optional.